threecorp/.github/profile/README.md

-# threecorp

-Welcome to **threecorp** — we build products that solve real operational problems for small and mid-sized businesses.

 ## Working with our repositories

 Each repository ships its own `README.md`, `CLAUDE.md` (agent instructions), and stack-specific setup notes.
 Start there before asking questions.